MichalN0wak/MichalN0wak/README.md

-- 👋 Hi there, I’m Michal Nowak - an IT Project Manager aspiring to be QA automation specialist!
+- 👋 Hi there, I’m Michal Nowak - an IT Project Manager!

 ## Links